Heart and Vascular Center Research and Clinical Trials

 The Valvular Heart Disease Program is involved in clinical research and trials in valvular disease offering:

-- One of just 50 centers in the nation currently accepting enrollment in the PARTNER3 TAVR trial, offering Transcatheter Aortic Valve Replacement for severe aortic stenosis at low operative risk.
+- One of just 50 centers in the nation currently accepting enrollment in the PARTNER3 TAVR trial, offering transcatheter aortic valve replacement (TAVR) for severe aortic stenosis at low operative risk

-- A unique center in the region in its participation in the Cardiothoracic Surgery Network NIH-funded trial network currently accepting enrollment with concomitant mitral and tricuspid valve disease.
+- A unique center in the region in its participation in the Cardiothoracic Surgery Network NIH-funded trial network, which is currently accepting enrollment with concomitant mitral and tricuspid valve disease